Italian Volunteer Legion: Formation

 As a consequence of this, Ricchiardi created the "Italian Volunteer Legion", which was somewhat disproportionate to the numbers of the Italian community (only 200 members), but it took advantage from guerrilla tactics that its leader had learned in the Philippines.

 The Italians mainly saw service as Scouts, renowned for their riding and shooting skills.
 Others, being expert in the handling of explosives, were tasked with blowing up bridges and railway lines to hamper the British retreat from Tugela to Komatiepoort on the Mozambiquean border.
 They received orders not to set off charges until the British – recognizable from their white pith helmets – were near.
 On one such occasion they were so near that the British were able to spot and extinguish the fuses underneath a bridge, thwarting the destruction attempt at the last second.

-The first successful operation planned by Camillo Ricchiardi and carried out by the Italian Legion was the capture of an armoured train near Chieveley, Natal during November 1899.
+The first successful operation planned by Camillo Ricchiardi and carried out by the Italian Legion was the Battle of Chieveley, in which the legion ambushed and captured an armored train.
 Winston Churchill was among the passengers who were taken prisoners by the Italians.
-Ricchiardi pretended not to see Churchill dumping his Mauser pistol and its dum-dum ammunition, the latter having been declared unlawful and its possession subject to death penalty.

 Many members of the Legion were Italian expatriates to Argentina, who joined Ricchiardi's forces after serving as horse breeders for the British since their second homeland was supplying a great many of them for the Empire's cavalry forces.

 Among Italians who became well known in the war was Dr. Umberto Cristini, who joined the Italian Scouts after leaving General de Wet's commando on the Western Front.
 Such was his admiration of De Wet that he asked his permission to add the General's name to his own baptised name, becoming Umberto "Dewet" Cristini.
 In fact at one stage it seemed he would even marry one of de Wet's daughters.